-A form of proxy will not be valid for the Meeting or any adjournment or postponement thereof unless it is completed by the shareholder or by his attorney authorized in writing and must be delivered to: PROXY DEPARTMENT, Olympia Trust Company, PO Box 128, STN M, Calgary, AB T2P 2H6, or by email to proxy@olympiatrust.com, or by fax at (403) 668-8307, not later than forty-eight (48) hours (excluding Saturdays, Sundays and statutory holidays in the Province of Alberta) prior to the time set for the Meeting or any adjournment or postponement thereof.
+A form of proxy will not be valid for the Meeting or any adjournment or postponement thereof unless it is completed by the shareholder or by his attorney authorized in writing and must be delivered to: PROXY DEPARTMENT, Olympia Trust Company, PO Box 128, STN M, Calgary, AB T2P 2H6, or by email to proxy@olympiatrust.com, or by fax at (403) 668-8307, not later than two business days prior to the time set for the Meeting or any adjournment or postponement thereof.

 In addition to revocation in any other manner permitted by law, a shareholder who has given a proxy may revoke it as to any matter upon which a vote has not already been cast pursuant to the authority conferred by the proxy.
-A proxy may be revoked by either executing a proxy bearing a later date or by executing a valid notice of revocation, either of the foregoing to be executed by the shareholder or by his authorized attorney in writing, or, if the shareholder is a corporation, under its corporate seal by an officer or attorney duly authorized, and by depositing the proxy bearing a later date with Olympia Trust Company at any time up to and including the last business day preceding the date of the Meeting or any adjournment or postponement at which the proxy is to be used, or by depositing the revocation of proxy with the chairman of such meeting on the day of the meeting, or any adjournment or postponement of the Meeting.
+A proxy may be revoked by either executing a proxy bearing a later date or by executing a valid notice of revocation, either of the foregoing to be executed by the shareholder or by his authorized attorney in writing, or, if the shareholder is a corporation, under its corporate seal by an officer or attorney duly authorized, and by depositing the proxy bearing a later date with Olympia Trust Company at any time up to and including the last business day preceding the date of the Meeting or any adjournment or postponement at which the proxy is to be used, or by depositing the revocation of proxy with the chairperson of such meeting on the day of the meeting, or any adjournment or postponement of the Meeting.